josegabrielnb/logistic_growth/README.md

 growth_data <- read.csv("experiment1.csv")
 ```

-In the R file "plot_data.R", I constructed two initial plots of the data - consisting of values of N (population size) for each value of t (time) - without a fitted model, using the package ggplot2.
+In the R file "plot_data.R", I constructed two initial plots of the data - consisting of values of N (population size) for each value of t (time, minutes) - without a fitted model, using the package ggplot2.
 On one of these plots the y-axis (population size) was log-transformed.
 The code used to construct the plot of the untransformed data was:

 ```{r}
 ggplot(aes(t,N), data = growth_data) +